MartinMohammed/IBM-whatsapp-bot-backend/README.md

 - body-parser: Middleware for parsing JSON requests.
 - nodemon: Development tool that automatically restarts the server when code changes are detected.
 - TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
-- UglifyJS: A JavaScript parser, minifier, and mangler library.

 ### Development Workflow